hitham-ramzy/retailer-app/README.md

 - Integration Test and Parameterized test cases (covers more than 83% of the application, and I'm interested to make it 100%)
 - Spring Security (Basic Auth)
+- Integration with Twilio by sending SMS to the customer on creating an order
 - Docker
 - Kubernetes